-The California foreclosure process begins when your lender (usually a bank) notifies you of a default – that you have missed a monthly loan payment.
+Foreclosure in California is often a consequence of a divorce process.
+The California foreclosure process begins when your lender (usually a bank) notifies you and/or your spouse of a default – that you have missed a monthly loan payment.
 What many homeowners do not realize is that there are specific requirements and time limits that must be met for your bank to file a California foreclosure action.
-There are two types of actions that a lender can pursue; Judicial foreclosure and Non-judicial foreclosure.
+And then, that there are two types of actions that a lender can pursue; Judicial foreclosure and Non-judicial foreclosure.

-A trustee who represents your lender can sell your home at an auction to satisfy the loan should you default.
+A California foreclosure can occur as a non-judicial foreclosure (without a court order) should you agree to allow a trustee, who represents your lender, to sell your home at an auction to satisfy the loan.
 The mortgage documents must contain a power of sale clause for this to occur.
 It will usually take the lender a minimum of 120 days to complete this process.
 However, this process can be delayed if the borrower contests the action in court, seeks a delay, or files for bankruptcy.

-In a non-judicial California foreclosure the lender is prohibited from filing a second action to recover on a deficient judgment.
+In a non-judicial California foreclosure, the lender is prohibited from filing a second action to recover on a deficient judgment.
 Deficiency judgments may not be obtained when a property in foreclosure is sold through a non-judicial public sale or if the California foreclosure relates to a purchase money mortgage.
-The debt you owed is satisfied through this action and you are not liable for a deficiency – the home sold for less than the amount owed to the lender and you are not required to make-up the difference.
+The debt you owed is satisfied through this action and you are not liable for a deficiency – you are not required to make-up the difference if the home sold for less than the amount owed to the lender.

 Notice of Default Requirement